HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 SMART Web Messaging enables tight UI integration between EHRs and embedded SMART apps via [HTML5's Web Messaging].
 SMART Web Messaging allows applications to push unsigned orders, note snippets, risk scores, or UI suggestions directly to the clinician's EHR session.
 Built on the browser's javascript [`window.postMessage`] function, SMART Web Messaging is a simple, native API for health apps embedded within the user's workflow.

-Refer to the [Introduction] page for a overview, if needed.
+Refer to the [Introduction] page for an overview, if needed.

 ### Conformance Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119].